 EXPLORING AND MAKING AN AMERICAN INSTRUMENT

-In 2015, Handshouse Studio selected the ‘Banjo’ as the object of curiosity.
+In 2017, Handshouse Studio selected the ‘Banjo’ as our next object to investigate.
 We were particularly attracted to it as an object that is deeply embedded in the history of the Americas from their earliest beginnings in the 17th c. to the 21st c.
-As with most of our projects we began with image found in an early water color painting as a point of departure.
-We were inspired by John Rose’s painting, The Old Plantation that depicts African American slaves playing traditional African musical instruments in an undetermined ceremony, perhaps a wedding.
+As with most of our projects we began with an image found in an early watercolor painting as a point of departure.
+We were inspired by John Rose’s painting, The Old Plantation that depicts African Americans playing musical instruments in an undetermined ceremony.

-Combining a studio-based research and art history class, students and teachers wrestled with the deep meanings of this instrument and its music and sought to recuperate the instrument in relation to histories of labor, race, class, gender, performance and technology.
-Although described as traditionally American, it is the product of cultures colliding and is a hybrid form.
+Combining a studio-based research and art history class, students and teachers wrestled with the unknowns of this instrument and its music, and sought to recuperate the instrument in relation to histories of labor, race, class, gender, performance, and technology.
+Although described as traditionally American, the banjo is the product of cultures colliding and is a hybrid form.
 A recent book by Laurent Dubois, The Banjo, (2016) categorizes the banjo as “America’s African instrument,” but what does that mean and how widely held is that perspective?

-Over the past few years of the Banjo Project, students have reproduced a number of historic gourd banjo replicas based on archival paintings, etchings, the two existing early gourd banjos from the 18th century. – the Haiti Banza and the Stedman Creole Bania.
-By making these gourd banjos in the original manner, we learn a little more about who made them, what they sounded like, and move through the layered and complex narrative of the banjo in America.
-These replicas will be shown to further the Banjo Project beyond the classroom to the public through exhibitions about the story of the Banjo
+Over the past few years of The Banjo Project, our students have reproduced a number of historic gourd banjo replicas based on archival paintings, etchings, two existing early gourd banjos from the 18th century, and contemporary gourd banjos.
+By making these gourd banjos as close to the original as possible, we learn a little more about who made them, what the banjo may have sounded like, and the complex layered narrative of the banjo in America.

 A Brief History of The Banjo

-Fewer than five pre-1800 gourd banjos exist today, but millions were made.
-To rebuild and reimagine gourd banjos, we can look at old paintings of banjos to uncover a range of human intentions.
-Many European visitors to the West Indies noted the instrument and some even collected the banza, drawing it and recording what was largely an oral tradition.
-The earliest banjos were considered exotic wonders but they became one of the instruments considered typically ‘American’.
+Fewer than five pre-19th c. gourd banjos exist today, but millions were made.
+Some European visitors to the West Indies noted the instrument and collected the banza, drawing it and recording what was otherwise largely an oral tradition.
+The earliest banjos were considered exotic wonders but they evolved to became one of the instruments considered typically ‘American’.

 The Old Plantation, water color attributed to John Rose, Beaufort County, South Carolina, 1785 – 1790, owned land and slaves outside of Beaufort South Carolina, he depicted in this painting.
 The Colonial Williamsburg Foundation.
 Gift of Abby Aldrich Rockefeller.